 Natural Hairy Galinsoga Control

 Early tilling may have some effect on seed germination.
 This is because shaggy soldier weed seed germinates more readily in lightly tilled soil that has been turned shallowly.
 If plants are already present, tilling may have a limited effect due to their ability to regenerate from cut stems and re-root if conditions are moist.

 Summer cover crops can help smother the plants.
 The most effective are several species of Sorghum.

-Organic mulch applied in a thick layer or some black plastic are other effective natural measures.
+Organic mulch applied in a thick layer or some black plastic are other effective, natural measures.
 You must be vigilant as there can be three to five generations of the plant per season, dependent upon your zone.